CoderDojo/community-platform/CONTRIBUTING.md

 and built upon.
 Zen follows a [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) model, where the master branch is always deployed to production.

+Please follow [instructions on the development repository](https://github.com/CoderDojo/cp-local-development) to get your development environment set up.

 ### Step 2: Branch